IQSS/dataverse/doc/sphinx-guides/source/user/tabulardataingest/rdata.rst

 R explicitly supports Missing Values for all of the types above;
 Missing Values encoded in R vectors will be recognized and preserved in TAB files, counted in the generated summary statistics and data analysis.
-Please note however that the Dataverse software notation for a missing value, as stored in a TAB file, is an empty string, an not "NA" as in R.
+Please note however that the Dataverse Software notation for a missing value, as stored in a TAB file, is an empty string, an not "NA" as in R.

 In addition to Missing Values, R recognizes "Not a Value" (NaN) and positive and negative infinity for floating point variables.
-These are now properly supported by the Dataverse software.
+These are now properly supported by the Dataverse Software.

 Also note, that unlike Stata, that does recognize "float" and "double" as distinct data types, all floating point values in R are in fact